User37som/libbitcoin/bx-fetch-history.md

 BITCOIN_ADDRESS      The set of Bitcoin addresses.
 If not specified the
                      addresses are read from STDIN.
 ```

-> The `output.height` property indicates the block height at which the output is confirmed.
-A missing value indicates that the output is unconfirmed.

-> The `input` property indicates that the output has been spent.
-The `input.height` property indicates the block height at which the spend is confirmed.
-A missing value indicates that the spend is unconfirmed.

 ### Example 1
 [134HfD2fdeBTohfx8YANxEpsYXsv5UoWyz](https://blockchain.info/address/134HfD2fdeBTohfx8YANxEpsYXsv5UoWyz)
 ```sh